The Texas

 Some lane markings seem to confound drivers.
 For example, many drivers don't realize the difference between white and yellow lines.
 So, without further ado, here are the definitions of lane markings in Texas:

-Double yellow line SOLID DOUBLE YELLOW LINES: Double yellow lines indicate that passing (overtaking) is not permitted (in other words, a "no passing zone".)
+Double yellow line SOLID DOUBLE YELLOW LINES: Two yellow lines separated by a small gap indicate that passing (overtaking) is not permitted (in other words, a no passing zone.)
 Even if you think you can see far enough ahead, there may be some other hazard or reason that you can't see that makes it unsafe for you to pass.
 However, it is legal to turn left across a double yellow line with one exception; see "Turning left over double-yellow lines" below.

 Single yellow line SINGLE SOLID YELLOW LINE: This is used to mark the left edge of the roadway on a divided highway or separate the left shoulder from the through lane.
 The use of this marking to mark the center of a two-way road is non-standard and has no official meaning.